 Each of the 4 E's is not mutually exclusive to the various agencies described above.
 For example education is spread out between all of the different agency partners, like law enforcement agencies, highway departments, and EMS responders.
 Also, engineers may get ideas from suggestions from law enforcement agencies or schools about concerns with children walking to school.
-Each of the various agencies has their own role to play, as well as an interconnected role with other agencies to reduce crash frequency and severity on our roadways cy and severity on our roadways
+Each of the various agencies has their own role to play, as well as an interconnected role with other agencies to reduce crash frequency and severity on our roadways local crash analysis is guided by these goals, and seek to show how our local communities are contributing to meeting these goals on a statewide basis.
+The crash information presented in this report will examine how our local communities are doing at reducing crashes.